GfellerLab/MixMHCpred/README.md

     ```
     - For Mac:
     Depending on your security setup, you may have to manually allow MixMHCpred executable to run (Systems Preferences -> Security & Privacy -> General)
-4. **Install Required Packages**: Run the `install_packages` executable to install the necessary Python packages and MAFFT.
+4. **Install Required Packages**: Run the `install_packages` executable to install the necessary Python packages and MAFFT (see license https://mafft.cbrc.jp/alignment/software/license.txt).
 This step ensures that all dependencies are correctly set up for MixMHCpred3.0 to function.
     ```
     chmod +x install_packages
     ./install_packages